-We believe that vital dance artists and scholars develop from independent thinkers who are committed to cultivating their personal aesthetic and artistic focus, and who resourcefully engage in original research and commit to the construction of knowledge.
+We believe that vital dance artists and scholars develop from independent thinkers who are committed to cultivating their personal aesthetic and artistic focus, and who engage resourcefully in original research, committing to the construction of knowledge.

 Our mission supports the development of student artists/scholars who are informed citizens and responsible agents of positive change in a world where the moving arts are essential.
 Exposing students to a wide breadth of cutting edge and experimental dance practices from diverse cultures and perspectives from around the world is embedded in our curriculum and ideology.
 The focus of our movement practices intentionally centralizes Modern/Postmodern Dance and African/African-Diasporan forms, shifting the paradigm of dance education away from a ballet-centered model.
 The integration of embodied practices with scholarly inquiry is integral to our mission.

 Both dance scholars and dance artists come to better understand their ideas and those of others through writing.
 We focus our teaching of writing on experiential and conceptual ideas prompted by, and about, the body, to generate precise description and sophisticated analysis.
 Our aim is to hone students’ observation and reflection skills, and ability to document these intelligently and concisely through writing.

 - Broaden perspectives through risk taking, embracing ambiguity, and exposure to a range of choreography and performance.

 - Synthesize knowledge and generate new, independent and original theoretical and creative projects.